Siphon880gh/snippets-mastery/README.md

 "desc": "<b>Description can support HTML or plain text.
 Here's a picture using relative path from the current snippet:</b><center><img src='./img/placeholder.png'/></center><p>And here are links using both relative paths and absolute paths</p><ul><li><a target='_blank' href='./index.php'>Snippets index.php</a></li><li><a target='_blank' href='http://google.com/'>Google</li></ul>",
 ```

 There is a summary section of the tool that populates with summary when you click the Summary icon on a folder line.
-This summary can support html and allows you to jump to other concepts with functions such as scrollToSearch("Some Title") or scrollToUniqueId("unique....dat").
+This summary can support html and allows you to jump to other concepts with functions such as scrollToText("Some Title") or scrollToUniqueId("unique....dat").
 The unique id dat file is generated the first time the tool reads your folders or any new folders and allows you to jump to that specific concept by that unique id, in the case that your folders or concepts share similar titles so jumping to a folder by the title name is not precise enough.
 Use the _summary_ field which is an array entry that will concatenate into one big text in the tool.
 The reason for it being an array is because JSON files are not friendly with newlines and it'll make your text easier to manage inside a JSON file.

 Example code of jumping to a folder or concept line:
 ```
-<a href=\"javascript:void(0)\" onclick=\"scrollToSearch('I overridden')\">I overridden</a>"
+<a href=\"javascript:void(0)\" onclick=\"scrollToText('I overridden')\">I overridden</a>"
 ```

 The most important field is the _gotos_ field which allows opening of many links when clicking the chalkboard icon at a folder or concept line.
 This is an array entry.
 Start an entry with "./" if you are opening a file inside the folder, such as "./README.md" or "./more-info.html."
 Like a normal server, "./" is sufficient to open index.html or index.php files.
 You can also connect to external URLs.